denten-books/plain-text/0-chapter.md

 own libraries.
-Witness the so-called "shadow libraries" of Eastern Europe [@tenen_book_2014, @bodo_short_2014], the street book vendors of India and Pakistan [@mahmood_copyright_2005, @liang_piracy_2009], and the *samizdat* press of Nigeria under cicumstances that have been described as "book famine" [@okiy_photocopying_2005, @nkiko_book_2014].
+Witness the so-called "shadow libraries" of Eastern Europe [@tenen_book_2014, @bodo_short_2014], the street book vendors of India and Pakistan [@mahmood_copyright_2005, @liang_piracy_2009], and the *samizdat* press of Nigeria under circumstances that have been described as "book famine" [@okiy_photocopying_2005, @nkiko_book_2014].
 Such practices engage in the proactive preservation of the literary sphere.
 Shadow libraries and informal book exchange networks create reading publics who own the means of textual